HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 {{ figure_markup(
   image="cookie-prefixes-mobile.png",
-  caption="Cookie prefixes observed on mobile pages", description="Shows the observed cookies prefixes used on mobile pages.
+  caption="Cookie prefixes observed on mobile pages.", description="Shows the observed cookies prefixes used on mobile pages.
 We observe very similar results to the cookies prefixes used on desktop pages.
 We see that 0.031% of first-party cookies and only 0.001% of third-party cookies include `__Host-`.
 Similarly, 0.03% of first-party cookies and 0.001% of third-party cookies include `__Secure-`. ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLO9Te80QewkuPKnz6eJ7OFcU5q3fZMsdqv7cEncBKrL5zcsIN9sMMg5HQT7ndKze8JJNe-V1IkB-9/pubchart?oid=747475408&format=interactive", sheets_gid="1700493344",